iudragon/django_deploytodotasker_documentation/README.md

 You will be redirected to home page.

-To confirmed you are logged in.
+To confirm you are logged in.
 Go to localhost:8000/admin and enter your super user name and password.

 In Users, you will see the newly created username and other details you just filled out.